-Procedures for Internal Exclusion
+Procedures for Internal Suspension

-In deciding whether internal exclusion is the most appropriate sanction, the College will apply the same standards and approaches that would apply in the event of fixed term exclusion ('suspension').
-Members of the Senior Leadership Team will decide on any possible referral to Compass House, carrying out a thorough investigation beforehand and being satisfied that on the balance of probabilities, and in accordance with the College's Internal Guidance for Behaviour Sanctions, Internal Exclusion is the most appropriate and effective sanction to be applied.
+In deciding whether internal suspension is the most appropriate sanction, the College will apply the same standards and approaches that would apply in the event of suspension.
+Members of the Senior Leadership Team will decide on any possible referral to Compass House, carrying out a thorough investigation beforehand and being satisfied that on the balance of probabilities, and in accordance with the College's Internal Guidance for Behaviour Sanctions, internal suspension is the most appropriate and effective sanction to be applied.
 Where there is any doubt, the opinion of the Principal (or Deputy Principal) should be sought.